sitewhere/sitewhere-documentation/docs/development/debug.md

 <InlineImage src="/images/development/debug-connect-debugger.png" caption="Debug Remove Java Application"/>

-If you get an error like the image below, please check that you running the debug images, that you have forwarded the port of the micrservice you want to debug and that you have enter the hostname and port correctly.
+If you get an error like the image below, please check that you running the debug images, that you have forwarded the port of the microservice you want to debug and that you have enter the hostname and port correctly.

 <InlineImage src="/images/development/debug-fail-to-connect.png" caption="Debug Fail to Connect"/>